My Favorites

 Iriya Morning Glory Festival (Asagao Matsuri)

 In the past, the gardeners of Iriya created around 1,000 varieties of morning glory plants through cross-pollination.
-That history is celebrated at an annual event—the largest festival in Japan dedicated to morning glory plants.
-There are around 60 stalls specializing in them, and around 100 other stalls to enjoy as well.
+That history is celebrated at the annual Iriya Morning Glory Festival—the largest festival in Japan dedicated to morning glory plants.
+There are around 30 stalls specializing in them, and around 100 other stalls to enjoy as well.

 Kagurazaka Matsuri (Japanese Lantern Plant Market and Awa-odori Dance Festival)

 Kagurazaka Matsuri is one of Tokyo's most popular summer festivals.
 It features the Japanese Lantern Plant Market, and the Awa-odori Dance Festival.
-On the days when the market is held, the streets are lined with yatai food stalls, and Japanese lantern plants are sold in front of Bishamonten Zenkokuji Temple.
+On the days when the market is held, the streets are lined with yatai food stalls, and Japanese lantern plants are sold on the grounds of Bishamonten Zenkokuji Temple.
 Then comes the Awa-odori dance performances, which notably take place on a hill road.

 Event on This Month